MarsicoFL/BIG_Communities/README.md

   - A **shiny dashboard** (`app.r`) to interactively explore genetic, environmental and health patterns at sub‑community resolution.

 ## Mapping BIG
+Here we can explore the spatial correlation between the relatedness based communities (can be interpreted as big families composed by distant relatives).
+In the example we see pollution (PM 2.5) and a specific community C2 (mostly African ancestry).

 <img width="1284" height="1174" alt="map" src="https://github.com/user-attachments/assets/2d999179-84a5-429a-bd7e-7f3fe4a8a1b7" />